koaning/tuilwindcss/docs/index.md

 #### Margin Direction

-You can also be specific in the direction of the padding.
+You can also be specific in the direction of the margin.
 So you can specify:

 - `mt-1` to add 1 margin to the **top**
 - `mb-1` to add 1 margin to the **bottom**